Summary of broadband development in Ireland

 - developing reputation in information, communications and digital technologies.

 Furthermore, the government proclaimed its determination to ensure fast and reliable broadband access throughout Ireland.
 In December 2015, the Irish government published an updated version of the National Broadband Plan (Ireland’s Broadband Intervention Strategy) taking into account the inputs from members of the public, industry and stakeholders.
-It sets the target of 100% coverage of minimum 30 Mbps throughout the country and 50% take up of minimum 100 Mbps.
+In November 2019, the government signed the contract for the implementation of the national broadband plan.
+The contractor, National Broadband Ireland, will build a predominantly fibre-based network to cover 540.000 premises in Ireland.

 Main measures for broadband coverage

-- Broadband mapping: the Irish government has established a High Speed Broadband Map.
+- Broadband mapping: the Irish government has established an interactive High-Speed Broadband Map.
 The mapping tool provides an overview of the areas covered by operators and areas subject to the State Intervention of the National Broadband Plan.
+The Map is updated on a quarterly basis to reflect the movement of premises from white to grey.

 National and regional broadband financial instruments

-The State intervention aims at connecting all communities, as commercial operators have made it clear that there are parts of the country where they will not make high speed broadband services available commercially.
-The State intervention aims to provide high speed broadband to every premises in the country with no existing or planned high speed broadband network.
-This is a complex and ambitious national infrastructure project to build, operate and maintain a high-speed broadband network over a 25 year contract.
+The State Intervention in the form of the National Broadband Plan aims at connecting all communities, as commercial operators have made it clear that there are parts of the country where they will not make high-speed broadband services available commercially.
+The State intervention aims to provide high-speed broadband to every premises in the country with no existing or planned high-speed broadband network.
+This is a complex and ambitious national infrastructure project to build, operate and maintain a high-speed broadband network over a 25-year contract.

 Data on broadband development and technologies in Ireland